jakarto3d/jakteristics/docs/usage.rst

 from your input file as a numpy array.

 If your input is already a numpy array, you can use the :py:func:`jakteristics.compute_features` directly.
 By default, every geometry feature will be computed.
+In a future version, the :py:arg:`feature_names` argument will be required.

 Once you have the features, you can use them like any numpy array, or write them to a las file using :py:func:`jakteristics.write_with_extra_dims`.